mileddd/backend-ideas/README.md

     5- To setup seeds run : npx knex seed:run
     6- Run the app in terminal following this command : node index.js or by installing nodemon to restart the server automatically during changes. to install nodemond : npm install -g nodemon
-    7- the app will run on localhost:3000 by default
+    7- node index.js to run the app and the app will run on localhost:3000 by default

 List of completed bonus features
     1- Include JWT authentication.